ikizir/HohhaDynamicXOR/README.md

 I believe this algorithm is the future of encryption.
 It may not be perfect.
 However, I believe, this "dynamic key" model is the right way for encryption security.
 This project is in the public domain, thus public property, and I believe we all can benefit greatly from it.
 By Open Sourcing this code, I hope to make it faster and stronger together.

-As demonstrated by the visual proofs at my blog http://ismail-kizir.blogspot.com.tr/2015/11/visual-proofs-of-hohha-dynamic-xor.html the algorithm is quite mature and has a good random distribution.
+As demonstrated by the visual proofs at my blog http://ismail-kizir.blogspot.com.tr/2015/11/visual-proofs-of-hohha-dynamic-xor.html the algorithm is quite young but seems to have a good random distribution and promising.
+We are constantly working on it to improve.

 Please feel free to test it and share your success or faux-pas: ikizir@gmail.com